DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 Sample traceability

-Total and direct, the biological material arrives from the delivery room without intermediate steps directly to our laboratories where it will be processed and cryopreserved.
+Total and direct, From the delivery room the biological material arrives without intermediate steps directly to our laboratories where it will be processed and cryopreserved.

-Several steps – from the delivery room, the biological material is transported abroad for processing and managed according to applicable local laws.
+Several steps – from the delivery room, the biological material is transported abroad for processing and managed according to the applicable local laws.
 Only afterwards is it transported in bulk to Switzerland (if applicable).

 Transport of biological material (blood, cord tissue, placenta)

-Contractual transparency
+Contractual aspects

 Exclusive treatment in Switzerland, in accordance with the Federal Act on Data Protection (FADP)